 The Act provides that the interim tax levy shall not exceed 50% of the prior year's combined municipal and education taxes for any particular property.
-In a year where there is no change in the assessed value of properties, setting a tax rate equal to 50% of the previous year's tax rate would meet the requirements of the Act.
-However, 2019 is the third year of the phase-in of the Province-wide reassessment conducted in 2016.
-Given that the Assessment Act requires a four (4) year phase-in of reassessments, a "notional" tax rate is used instead of the previous year's tax rate in order to calculate the tax impact.
+In a year where there is no change in the assessed value of properties, setting a tax rate equal to 50% of the previous year's tax rate would meet the requirements of the act.
+However, while 2021 saw the regular reassessment delayed due to the pandemic, there are growth and burden impacts that require the use of a "notional" tax rate instead of the previous year's tax rate in order to calculate the tax impact.

 A notional tax rate is an adjusted tax rate that would calculate the same net levy, as required in the prior year, by using the updated Current Value Assessments (CVA) for the current taxation year.
-Generally, the calculated "notional tax rates" reflect a decrease from the 2018 final tax rate as a result of the 2019 phase-in of reassessment increases.
-This is due to the fact that the 2018 tax levy requirement, when spread over a higher assessed value, results in a lower notional tax rate for 2019.
+Generally, the calculated "notional tax rates" reflect a slight decrease from the 2020 final tax rate as a result of the assessment growth in 2020.
+This is due to the fact that the 2020 tax levy requirement, when spread over a higher total assessment per class, in most cases, results in a lower notional tax rate for 2021.
+Typically, this decrease would be more significant as a result of the phase-in of reassessment impacts, however, 2021 sees no reassessment impacts due to the delayed 2020 reassessment as a result of the current pandemic.

 The only exception to this is when tax policies are amended, affecting the underlying tax rate.
 As approved by Council in 2017, the tax rebate for vacant and excess commercial and industrial lands is being phased out over four years (eliminating the current rebates of 30% for commercial properties and 35% for industrial properties evenly over the four years ending 2021).
-As a result, these property classes will have a slightly higher total tax rate in 2019 relative to 2018 (as denoted in Table #3 below).
+As a result, these property classes will have a minimal impact in the total tax rate change in 2021 relative to 2020 (as denoted in Table 3 below).